CBD against depression

 - antidepressants are standardized, well-studied medications with defined indications, but often with side effects and long latency periods.

-Which studies investigate CBD for depressive moods?
+Which studies examine CBD for depressive moods?

 |